 Interview Date: To be confirmed

-This research into sustainable transport solutions is part of the AutoTrust project – a collaboration between the University of Southampton and the University of Warwick – which is researching how to design, build, and sustain trustworthy human-centric smart transport systems that leverage advances in technologies such as connected and autonomous vehicles and the Internet of Things.
+The AutoTrust project – a collaboration between the University of Southampton and the University of Warwick - is researching how to design, build, and sustain trustworthy, healthful human-centric smart transport systems that leverage advances in technologies such as connected and autonomous vehicles and the Internet of Things.

-The AutoTrust project also aims to help develop the skills and expertise of future “super researchers” and so you will be working in an interdisciplinary team, with other academics, industry, and policymakers.
+The AutoTrust project aims to develop future “super researchers” and so you will be working in an interdisciplinary team, and encouraged to engage with other academics, industry, and policy makers.
 The project provides training and development opportunities to help you develop relevant skills and build your own research network.

 Equality, diversity and Inclusion is central to the ethos in the School of Electronics and Computer Science.
-We particularly encourage women, Black, Asian and minority ethnic (BAME), LGBT and disabled applicants to apply for this position.
-We are committed to improving equality for women in science and have been successful in achieving an Athena SWAN bronze award in April 2020.
+We particularly encourage women, Black, Asian and minority ethnic, LGBT and disabled applicants to apply for this position.
+We are commited to improving equality for women in science and have been successful in achieving an Athena SWAN bronze award in April 2020.
 We give full consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
-The University has a generous maternity policy*, and onsite childcare facilities.
+The University has a generous maternity policy*, onsite childcare facilities.

 *subject to qualifying criteria

 **Applications for Research Fellow positions will be considered from candidates who are working towards or nearing completion of a relevant PhD qualification.
 The title of Research Fellow will be applied upon successful completion of the PhD.
 Prior to the qualification being awarded, the title of Senior Research Assistant will be given.

 We would be pleased to discuss potential research directions prior to application, and if you wish to do so, you should contact Dr Richard Gomer, email@example.com

 More information about our research can be found on the project website at https://autotrust.org.uk/